Marco Polo (The Sopranos): Synopsis

 After the recent car chase, Tony meets with Johnny and agrees to pay for the damage to Phil's car.
-To control costs, he has the work done in the late Pussy's body shop, now run by his widow Angie.
+To control costs, he has the work done in the late Big Pussy Bonpensiero's body shop, now run by his widow Angie.
 When the work is finished, Phil demands further repairs for non-existent defects.

-Tensions rise in New York.
-Little Carmine's yacht is holed and sinks.
+Tensions continue to rise in New York.
+Little Carmine's yacht is deliberately sunk.
 His crew attempt to recruit Tony B through Angelo, his old prison buddy.
 Angelo and Rusty offer him "a chance to earn": in retaliation for Johnny's hit on Lorraine, "someone has to go".
-Tony B, knowing that Tony wants to keep his family out of New York hostilities, refuses.
-But he is short of money, and his young sons envy the Sopranos' standard of living.
-He agrees.
+Tony B, knowing that Tony wants to keep the family out of New York hostilities, initially refuses.
+But he is short of money and his young sons envy Tony's standard of living, and eventually he agrees.
 His assigned target is Joey Peeps.
-Tony B finds him in his car outside a New York brothel where he has just collected a payment, and shoots him along with the girl, a prostitute, he is giving a lift to.
-Tony B's foot is injured when Peeps's car rolls over it, and he hobbles back to his own car.
+Tony B finds Joey in his car outside a New York brothel and shoots him along with a prostitute by his side.
+Tony B's foot is injured when Joey's car rolls over it, and he hobbles back to his own car.

 Carmela is planning a surprise party for her father Hugh De Angelis's 75th birthday.
-Nudged by her mother Mary, she tells Tony that, because of the separation, it would be better if he did not attend.
+Nudged by her mother Mary, she tells Tony that, because of the separation, it would be better if he didn't attend.
 Tony is taken aback, but consents.
-Mary does not want him there because she thinks his vulgar behavior will embarrass her in front of an old friend, Russ Fegoli, who will be attending with his wife.
+Mary does not want him present because she thinks his vulgar behavior will embarrass her in front of an old friend, Russ Fegoli, who will be attending with his wife.
 Mary has enormous respect for Fegoli, who had a modest career in the Foreign Service.
 Junior tells Hugh about the party, intentionally ruining the surprise.
-Hugh insists that the "man of the house" attend.
-Carmela reluctantly invites Tony at short notice.
+When Hugh insists that the "man of the house" attend, Carmela reluctantly invites Tony at short notice.

 At the party, Mary is duly embarrassed by Tony's behavior.
-Tony presents Hugh with a Beretta Giubileo shotgun, but Fegoli observes that the best ones are not exported.
+He presents Hugh with a Beretta Giubileo shotgun, but Fegoli observes that the best ones are not exported.
 At the end of the evening, Tony roughly puts the now-devalued shotgun in the trunk of the car.
 As the Fegolis are leaving, Mary apologizes to them for Tony's conduct.
-Carmela is furious at her mother's snobbery, commending Tony for his gift to her father and his courtesy to the guests.
+Carmela is furious at her mother's snobbery, commending Tony for his gift to Hugh and his courtesy to the guests.

 As Artie leads the younger guests in a game of Marco Polo, Tony and A.J. grab Carmela and throw her into the pool.
 Eventually, Tony and Carmela find themselves alone.
 They kiss in the pool and spend the night together.
 He leaves in the morning before she wakes.